TheHellSite/proxmox_collection/lxc/device_passthrough/README.md

 ## General Information

 This tutorial should work for any kind of PVE host device that is intended to be shared with LXCs, no matter if the LXC is privileged or unprivileged.
-For the actual step-by-step part of this tutorial the renderD128 device is used as an example.
+For the actual step-by-step part of this tutorial the renderD128 device is used only as an example, the overall principle can be used with any kind of device.

+For security reasons I strongly advise to create individual and unique GIDs (and group names) for each type of device / each individual device, do not add them all to the example `lxc_DEVICENAME_shares` group as this might lead to a user/software beeing able to access a device it doesn't actually need access to.

 ## What is the issue?